 You will find hundreds of keen sailors and many clubs who will welcome you into our sport.
 Cat sailors are friendly!

 Get in touch with a local club – they will fix you up with a sail.
-You can start off by crewing on someone’s cat, and then progress to owning your own cat.
+You can start off by crewing on someone’s cat, and then progress to owning your own boat.

 When choosing a cat, remember that sailors love their own class – that’s why they sail them!
 But the choice is yours!
 Sometimes it is better to choose a class that is popular at the club nearest to you – but a lot of cat sailors travel from event to event.
-A brand new state of the art, twin trapeze cat with 2 or 3 sails (the third sail being a spinnaker) can cost as much as £20000, but there are lots of decent second hand cats from around a grand – and all prices in between.
+A brand new state of the art, twin trapeze cat with 2 or 3 sails (the third sail being a spinnaker).
+Prices range from £1000 for a second boat in need of some tlc through to £20,000 for something brand new.
 Do your research – there is a cat for everybody.
-And don’t forget that cat sailing is one of the best value sports going.
-Once you have your cat, a few hundred pounds a year for insurance and club membership, a wet suit and harness is all it takes.
+Don’t forget that cat sailing is one of the best value sports going.
+Once you have your boat, a few hundred pounds a year for insurance and club membership, a wet suit and harness is all it takes.
 In fact it is sad that the biggest expense in this and most sports is the fuel to get you there!

 A powerboat can consume £100 of fuel in a day – fast cats can hit 20 knots in a stiff breeze – it’s brilliant!